The Hex Girls: Television series

 In What's New, Scooby-Doo?, the Hex Girls appear in the episode "The Vampire Strikes Back".
-While the girls are in the Fortescu Castle in Transylvania, trying to shoot a videoclip on their latest success, they are attacked by an apparent vampire.
+While the girls are in the Fortescu Castle in Transylvania, trying to shoot a video clip on their latest success, they are attacked by an apparent vampire.
 Connecting the attack with their previous experiences, Dusk tries to convince the others to leave the area for their own safety, while a disagreeing Thorn and Luna want to stay and try to shoot the videoclip.
 This creates an atmosphere of instability among the group, with Dusk considering leaving for a solo career.
 When Mystery Incorporated arrive at the same castle, the Hex Girls request their help to solve the mystery, while trying to prevent the girls from breaking up.
 In the end, Thorn, Dusk and Luna are able to wrap up the shooting, while enjoying the company of Scooby and the gang.
+In this episode, the normal ending theme is replaced with a Hex Girls rendition.

 In Scooby-Doo!
 Mystery Incorporated, the Hex Girls appear in the episodes "In Fear of the Phantom" and "Dance of the Undead".
 In this continuity, the Hex Girls are already world-famous when they meet the gang, with Velma being one of their biggest fans.

 In "In Fear of the Phantom", while singing "Hex Girl" during a concert in Crystal Cove, the group are attacked by an apparent ghost, and Thorn is almost crushed to death.
 After offering their assistance to the band, Daphne is captured while acting as a stand-in for Thorn singing "Earth, Wind, Fire, and Air".
 However, she is soon rediscovered, angry after overhearing that Fred wished he "didn't care about her".
 Afterward, she temporarily joins the band under the name "Crush".
 To help Daphne get over Fred, Thorn co-writes "Trap of Love" with her, after the performance of which the Phantom attempts to abduct Crush but instead takes a dummy of her, triggering Fred's trap.
 The Phantom turns out to be the Hex Girls' songwriter, Daniel Prezette, formally known as "Fantzee Pantz", who harbored jealousy of the Hex Girls' success and anger over having been replaced by them and delegated from his former star status – vowing revenge.
 With Prezette in jail and no more need for Daphne as a member, despite an open invitation from Thorn to remain, she unceremoniously retires from the band.